conradorg/biological-age-regression/README.md

 ```

 ## Webservice Deployment
-In three different terminals execute:
+The webservice deployment is done locally at the moment.
+To execute it, execute the following lines in three different terminals:
 ```bash
 sudo docker compose --env-file .env-docker up --build
 ```